Jeffrey S. Nine, MD

 Office Telephone: 412-864-1470

-Clinical ExpertiseOriginally serving as a Pathology Resident at UPMC from 1992-1996, Dr. Nine has over 15 years experience in Autopsy and Forensic Pathology.
-Most recently he developed international experience, serving as Medical Examiner for the Commonwealth of Dominica in the West Indies from 2009-2012.
+Clinical ExpertiseAs an Autopsy and Forensic Pathologist, and past UPMC Pathology Resident, Dr. Nine has 18 years of experience performing autopsies, testifying in court, and helping families through the grief process surrounding the death of their loved ones.
+Most recently he developed international experience serving as Medical Examiner for the Commonwealth of Dominica (W.I.) from 2009-2012.
 Prior to that he was a Medical Examiner for the State of New Mexico where he also acted as director of the hospital autopsy service and director of the forensic pathology fellowship program.
-Dr. Nine has personally performed over 4,000 autopsies and supervised many others as an educator for pathology residents and forensic pathology fellows.
+Dr. Nine has personally performed over 4,500 autopsies and supervised many others as an educator for pathology residents and forensic pathology fellows.
 He has testified numerous times in the court systems of Ohio, Arizona, New Mexico and the Commonwealth of Dominica as an expert in forensic and autopsy pathology.

 Research InterestsDr.
-Nine's areas of research expertise date back to his residency experiences, and include research in and application of pathology education; forensic toxicology; public health issues; as well as pathology informatics and the use of technology in pathology practice and pathology education.
+Nine's areas of research interest are focused on pathology education, forensic toxicology, public health issues, as well as pathology informatics and the use of technology in pathology practice and pathology education.

 CertificationsAmerican Board of Pathology - Anatomic, Clinical and Forensic Pathology